samialabed/samialabed.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a second-year PhD student in the [Systems Research Group](https://www.cl.cam.ac.uk/research/srg/netos/) of the University of Cambridge Computer Laboratory being supervised by [Dr Eiko Yoneki](https://www.cl.cam.ac.uk/~ey204/).
 I am also a Doctoral Student at [The Alan Turing Institute](https://www.turing.ac.uk/).
-I am working on the intersection of Machine Learning and Computer systems.
-My thesis is on designing computer systems using Bayesian Network as building blocks optimized with Bayesian Optimization.
+My main research interest is the intersection of Machine Learning and Computer systems design.
+My thesis is on designing computer systems with Bayesian Networks as building blocks, enabling fast and robust auto-tuning with Bayesian Optimization and auto-recovery with causality counterfactual inference.

-I obtained a distinction in the MPhil Advanced Computer Science at the University of Cambridge in 2019 while I was awarded the Cambridge Trust and Students of Cambridge awards to fund my MPhil.
+I obtained a distinction in the MPhil Advanced Computer Science at the University of Cambridge in 2019.
+I was awarded the [Cambridge Trust](https://www.cambridgetrust.org/) and the Students of Cambridge awards to fund my MPhil.
 Before then, I graduated with a first from The University of Manchester in a BSc Computer Science with Industrial Experience.
-I have received multiple awards in Manchester to improve the students' life and employability prospects at the department.
+I have received multiple awards in Manchester for improving the students' life and employability prospects at the department.

-I enjoy hackathons and tinkering with quick prototypes on weekends, with various projects hosted on my [GitHub](https://github.com/samialabed?tab=repositories).
 Previously I worked as a backend software engineer at Amazon, Google, and Twitter, working on large scale systems.
+I have been to many hackathons where I try quick ideas or implement interesting papers, you can see some of the projects hosted on my [GitHub](https://github.com/samialabed?tab=repositories).

 Latest publications
 -------